openhwgroup/cva6/CONTRIBUTING.md

 ### Bug fixing

 Bug fixing is always welcome.
-You can issue a GitHub issue.
+You can open a GitHub issue.
 Better: in addition to the issue, solve the bug and trigger a pull request.
 Ideally, your pull request will include a testcase that illustrates the bug.